Cleansed

 Film includes:

-As performer: Bugonia; Bad Day at the Office; In the Grey; The Ministry of Ungentlemanly Warfare; Jackdaw; The Marvels.
+As Performer: Bugonia; Bad Day at the Office; In the Grey; The Ministry of Ungentlemanly Warfare; Jackdaw; The Marvels.

 Television includes:

-As Fight Coordinator: London Kills; The Pact; Pobol y Cwm; Hidden/Craith.
+As Fight Coordinator: London Kills; The Pact; Pobol y Cwm; Hidden/ Craith.

 Games include:

-As performer: Norse; The Elder Scrolls Online.
+As Performer: Norse; Elder Scrolls Online.

 Olivia WardOlivia Ward